anuradhases/patients_analysis/README.md

 ## b.
 Acquire & Inspect the Data

-Setting up the machine involved determining with coding language to use (Python or SQL).
+Setting up the machine involved determining which coding language to use (Python or SQL).
 Data analysis was done with Python due to the versatility.
 The following steps were carried out:

 i.
 Read data into script